-Incorporated in 1952, Fontana, California is a city of over 150,000 people located in San Bernardino County.
-It is located in a region east of Los Angeles that is known as the "Inland Empire".
-Fontana is approximately fifty minutes east of Los Angeles.
-Fontana is centrally located near mountains, beaches, several lakes, and several desert areas.
+Incorporated in 1952, Fontana is in San Bernardino County.
+It is located in a region east of Los Angeles that is known as the "Inland Empire."
+Fontana is approximately 50 minutes east of Los Angeles.
+Fontana is centrally located near mountains, beaches, several lakes and several desert areas.

 Fontana has a semi-arid climate.
 Summers are hot and winters are pleasant.
-Average daily temperatures in the summer are in the low nineties (degrees Fahrenheit).
-Temperatures in the winter months average in the mid-sixties (degrees Fahrenheit).
+Average daily temperatures in the summer are in the 90s.
+Temperatures in the winter months average in the 60s.

 Fontana Arts and Entertainment